phurwicz/hover/README.md

 Check out [@phurwicz/hover-binder](https://github.com/phurwicz/hover-binder) for a complete list of demo apps.

+## :flags: Announcements

+-   **Dec 6** Video tutorials coming soon!
+The first one is projected to be available by Dec 15, 2020.
-:flags: Please do not hesitate to post any issues or questions!
+-   **Dec 6** Please do not hesitate to post any issues or questions!
 We are very much under active development and appreciate every piece of feedback.

-## Quick Start
+## :flight_departure: Quick Start

 `Hover` uses [`bokeh`](https://bokeh.org) to build its annotation interface: